-Operated by the Department of Communication Sciences & Disorders, the Speech & Hearing Center serves as an academic facility for student clinicians and provides services to individuals with communication disorders and hearing loss.
+Operated by the Department of Communication Sciences and Disorders, the Speech and Hearing Center serves as an academic facility for student clinicians and provides services to individuals with communication disorders and hearing loss.

 This state-of-the-art facility is staffed by licensed and certified speech-language pathologists and audiologist who supervise student clinicians during evaluation and treatment of individuals with communication disorders.

 Our son had a stutter when he was 3 years old, by Kindergarten he was no longer stuttering and now at 6 he is thriving!
 Our experience at the SUNY Plattsburgh Speech and Hearing Clinic was life changing for us and our son and amazed every day of the changes he made with their help!

 Being a graduate clinician in support of our patients’ communication efforts is extremely rewarding.
 Each patient is one caring professional away from a success story.

 The center provides a full range of evaluation and treatment services for infants, children and adults with: